MorganBergen/probability-statistics/03-random-variables-probability-distributions/README.md

 ### definition 3.1

-**a random variable is a function that associates a real number with each element in the sample space**
+**a random variable rv is a function that associates a real number with each element in the sample space**

 - the function's domain is the sample space and it's range is the set of real numbers $\mathbb{R}$
 - one and only one numerical value is assigned to each sample point x